 To some degree, this goes hand in hand with being approachable.
 No matter how obvious the answers may seem to you, you can’t begrudge co-workers for not having the same level of data analyst skills and understanding as you.
 But this applies just as much to your own work as well.
 A skilled data analyst will never be blindsided by experience — you should always look for something that could disprove your findings or improvements to your tried-and-tested methods.

-Although you may be better acquainted with various platforms and software, but you should make peace with or embrace learning new CMS systems, social media management tools or analytics software.
-Learning to use new tools in this industry is right behind death, taxes and a broken umbrella in London.Finding correlations and causal relationships should be your strength.
-You should be curious about the company and its functions, this will help you interpret intriguing data.
+Although you may be an expert at the platforms, languages, or software you need to do your job, you should still embrace the unfamiliar, whether in the form of CMS systems, social media management tools, or analytics software.
+In the data analytics sector, it’s guaranteed that you will need to learn new tools in this industry.
+And since finding correlations and causal relationships should be your strength, you should have an innate curiosity about the company and its functions, which will help you interpret intriguing data.

 Increasingly, the best data analysts will need to have a head for big data and be willing to get their hands dirty.
 However, many computer programs will try to simplify this information, which can result in important information being lost and key calculations becoming inaccurate.
 If your current employer is not training you on how to use a range of data store systems such as Cassandra, MongoDB, or Hadoop, then install them on your personal computer and sign up for online tutorials.
 Perhaps even download some free datasets (Twitter data being a hot favourite) and start cracking some real-world problems.